Debbie Shaw and Rhianna Finnegan are our Child & Family Support Workers

-I have co delivered this group since 2012 to parents.
 The group runs for 10 weeks and it is based on an approach developed in Solihull that has been helpful to parents.
 A as result of participation in the programme, children’s behaviour tends to improve.
 Each session focuses on a different child-centred issue for e.g. child’s development, sleep, feelings and play.

 Some of the parents have commented that positive changes have happened as a result of their participation in the group; here are a couple of them:

 ~ “I am more positive, observe more and give more praise using a calmer approach when dealing with situations” ~